-Megan is an economist specializing in land use, non-market valuation, and statistical models for policy analysis.
-Her research areas include recreation, ecosystem services, climate adaptation, and demographic and economic trends.
+Megan uses economic and demographic analysis to better understand the issues communities face, particularly related to land use, outdoor recreation, sustaining a diverse economy, and changing demographic and income trends.
 Megan holds a Ph.D. and Masters in Economics from the University of Colorado, and has a B.A. in Biology from Williams College.

 Kimi has a deep interest in rural landscapes and the people who live there.
 Born and raised in Bozeman, Montana, she appreciates the outdoors and the intimate connections people have with the land.
 After obtaining undergraduate degrees in Political Science and Japanese, Kimi completed a Master’s in Geography from Montana State University and a Ph.D. in Forestry from University of Montana.
 Her doctorate research focused on climate change impacts in high mountain ecosystems and took her to remote places in the western Himalayas.
 Kimi enjoys engaging with people on complex issues such as community resilience, adaptation, and vulnerability.
 When she’s not working, Kimi enjoys traveling, downhill skiing, backpacking, interpreting maps, and picking huckleberries.